Rivers-Project-2018/How-to-do-FEV-Analysis/README.md

 ## 3.Pick a location
 Once you've determined the flood event you're interested in, you need to know which City/Town/Village you're interested in studying.
 You then need to pick a river monitoring station.
 This would ideally be close to your location of interest.
 Here is a map of the river monitoring stations in the UK. https://flood-warning-information.service.gov.uk/river-and-sea-levels
-## 4. Request Data from EA
+## 4. Request Data from Envrionmental Agency
-You can request and obtain the height and flow data from UK river monitoring stations under the Freedom of Information Act 2000 and should recieve a response within 28 days of your request being processed.
+You can request and obtain the height and flow data from UK river monitoring stations under the Freedom of Information Act 2000 and should recieve a response within 20 working days.
+Send an email specifying:
+* The date range of the flood event
+* The monitoring station
+* Height (also known as stage) data with time
+* Flow (also known as discharge) data with time
+* The most recent rating curve report for this monitoring station (This will give you a function which allows you to calculate flow from height)
+* A threshold height (the height of the river above which flooding occurs)